 Providing a secure app is paramount when offering a mobile banking experience to your clients.
-That means choosing the right set of service providers and being compliant with the current regulations, but it should also include security evaluations.
-You should evaluate the security of your mobile banking app thoroughly before launch and then continue evaluating the security as the app and the environment changes.
+That means choosing the right set of service providers, being compliant with the current regulations, and also including security evaluations.
+Why the latter?
+You should always evaluate the security of your mobile banking app thoroughly before launch, and then continue evaluating the security as the app and the environment around it changes.

-In the last few posts we have looked into non-technical topics like patents, SCA for corporate transactions, and the challenges when you do enrolment and re-enrolment in your app.
+In the last few posts, we have looked into non-technical topics like patents, SCA for corporate transactions, and the challenges of enrolment and re-enrolment within an app.
 Now it is time for a more technical blog post, where we go a bit more in detail on the practical aspects of how you can evaluate the security of your mobile banking app.
 The topics we go through in this post and the next one mirrors some of the design decisions that we made during the design of the Okay SCA solution.

-In this first post, we’ll look at network attacks, where an attacker does not have to touch the device itself.
+In this first post, we’ll look at network attacks, aka where an attacker does not have to touch the device itself.
 This is often the simplest type of attack to implement, so it is a safe guess that an attacker would strike here first.
-A second benefit for an attacker when doing a network attack is that there is a real possibility of attacking a lot of devices at the same time or to access a lot of accounts if the server-side protections are weak.
+A second benefit for an attacker when doing a network attack is attacking a lot of devices at the same time, or accessing a lot of accounts if the server-side protections are weak.

 In a very general sense, all mobile banking apps work in the same way: A user interacts with the user interface of the app, which usually contains some kind of business logic and a stored identity of some kind.
 The app communicates with a network server, hopefully using some kind of encryption.
 Every component and link involved in the process can have one or more security vulnerability, but in general, there are either attacks on the device itself, e.g. with malware or the network infrastructure and servers, as is the topic of this post.